gloggers99/gfx/README.md

 <sub><sup>Automatic shader hot reloading showcase</sup></sub>
 ### Features
 - [X] Easy to use VAO, VBO, and EBO classes
-- [X] Insanely fast OBJ importer (12 thousand triangles in 300 milliseconds)
+- [X] Multithreaded insanely fast OBJ importer (12 thousand triangles in 300 milliseconds)
 - [ ] Texture System (needs to be redone)
 - [X] Multithreaded automatic hot reloadable shader compilation
 - [X] Compatibility with ALL custom opengl drawing code (theoretically you could use GFX to load OpenGL then use OpenGL code to do the rest)